0badaE/MERN-Stack---SeliaBookCollection/README.md

-(App may take a while to load, due to using the free tier of my website hoster, do not mistake this as a development issue.) <br/>
+(App may take a minute to load, due to using the free tier of my website hoster, do not mistake this as a development issue.) <br/>
 Site: https://selialibrary.netlify.app/